Reviewed for current filing season: 10 June 2026

 Benefits of GST Composition Scheme for Taxpayers Falling Under Lower Tax Bracket

-• Now, they will file single quarterly return instead of the multiple monthly returns.
+• They only pay tax through a simple quarterly statement (Form CMP-08) and file a single annual return (GSTR-4), instead of the multiple monthly returns.

 • GST Composition Scheme offers a competitive advantage, as it enables one to pay a lower tax rate.